Zamiell/isaac-achievement-randomizer/docs/about.md

 The mod provides a custom challenge that simply locks you in the starting room of the run.
 You can use this challenge to review your achievements and plan for your next run.
 Runs started inside of the challenge will not count towards your randomizer stats or deaths.

-### Other Miscellaneous Quality of Life Improvements

-- <!-- "ui_hearts.png" --> The heart UI sprites have been slightly modified so that it is easier to see an empty heart container on a black background.
-- <!-- SilenceMomDad --> The audio clips of mom and dad on the Ascent are silenced.
-- <!-- ForceFadedConsoleDisplay --> The "faded console display" feature is automatically enabled in the "options.ini" file, which allows you to visually see when an error in the game happens.
-Please report bugs to the developers in [the Discord server](https://discord.gg/GwhUeQjHTF).

 ### Custom Console Commands

 The mod provides several custom [console commands](https://bindingofisaacrebirth.fandom.com/wiki/Debug_Console):

 - `achievementRandomizer [mode] [seed]` - Starts a new playthrough using the specified seed.
 For example: `achievementRandomizer hardcore 12345`
 - `spoilerLog` - Writes out a spoiler log to the "log.txt" file.
 Note that the unlocks may not be accurate, since the mod swaps an unlock if it detects that you should not get it yet.

+### Other Miscellaneous Quality of Life Improvements

+- <!-- "ui_hearts.png" --> The heart UI sprites have been slightly modified so that it is easier to see an empty heart container on a black background.
+- <!-- SilenceMomDad --> The audio clips of mom and dad on the Ascent are silenced.
+- <!-- ForceFadedConsoleDisplay --> The "faded console display" feature is automatically enabled in the "options.ini" file, which allows you to visually see when an error in the game happens.
+Please report bugs to the developers in [the Discord server](https://discord.gg/GwhUeQjHTF).
+- <!-- PreventVictoryLapPopup --> Victory Laps and the "Rerun" feature on the main menu are banned for the same reason that R Key is.
+As a quality of life fix, the Victory Lap popup will no longer appear after defeating The Lamb.

+### Crash & Softlock Prevention

+This mod attempts to fix as many vanilla crashes & softlocks as possible.
+The following situations are fixed:

+#### Void Portal Crashes

+Portals from Lil' Portal that leads to invalid rooms will automatically be removed.

+#### Mega Mush + Lucky Pennies

+Lucky Pennies are automatically converted to normal pennies while the Mega Mush effect is active.

 <br>